 [Ben carefully negotiates over the bergschrund, much higher on climber's right than most parties cross it.
 We had to descend around the rock band in front of Ben and then ascend a short, steep snow gully before getting onto the black band of rock.]

-The black band is notorious for giving people headaches on North Vic.
-People tend to under estimate it and end up with snow, ice, verglass, loose rock and more exposure than they bargained for.
-This is very evident from the copious amounts of rap / belay stations we encountered while moving through the steep, stepped terrain.
-We were lucky with conditions.
-The dry conditions which gave us glacier issues, were perfect for the black band.
+The black band is notorious for giving people headaches on North Victoria.
+People tend to underestimate it and end up with snow, ice, verglass, loose rock and more exposure than they bargained for.
+This is very evident from the copious amounts of tat we encountered while moving through the steep, stepped terrain.
+We were lucky.
+The dry conditions which gave us glacier issues below, were perfect for the black band section above.
 We found the terrain moderate scrambling at best, albeit with some pretty steep exposure near the top.
-The terrain was full of little ledges that were surprisingly solid, especially compared to Sir Douglas 5 days previous! ;) As we topped out at the col, past the 6th or 7th rap station, we both commented on how easy and fun the black band was.
-Looking ahead up the northeast ridge, conditions looked a little snowy but the weather was holding and we pressed on up.
-Our views to the west and north were quite good at this point.
+The terrain was full of little ledges that were surprisingly solid, especially compared to Sir Douglas 5 days previous!
+I guess that's not a fair comparison...
+As we topped out at the col, past the 6th or 7th rap stations, we both commented on how easy and fun the black band was.
+Looking ahead up the northeast ridge, conditions looked a little snowy but the weather was holding and we pressed onwards and upward.
+Our views to the west and north were still quite good at this point.

 [Ben starts up the black rock band.
 It started fairly easy, but steepened considerably near the col, high above us here.]